ChuyCantu/Event-System/README.md

 # Usage
 You can declare an Event with a similar syntax as an std::function, supporting up to 8 function parameters (limitation by current Fast Delegate code, but it's very easy to extend as you wish).
+You can also define **EVENT_DEBUG_INFO** to debug in console when a subscriber is being created, removed, updated, or ignored in case one with the same id and same instance (for member functions) is already subscribed to the event.
 ```cpp
 class Foo {
     public: